Map view (configuration)

 • Coordinate tooltip – Specifies the tooltip that will be displayed when selecting this static marker.

 • Dynamic coordinates – Specifies the settings where you can configure map markers with dynamic coordinates.
 Dynamic marker may retrieve coordinates (either latitude + longitude or city name) from field values on a record.
 You can add more than one dynamic marker if necessary.
-To add a dynamic marker, select the icon, and then fill in the settings as described below:
+To add a dynamic marker, select Add parent grid dynamic coordinates, and then fill in the settings as described below:

 • Latitude value – Specifies the name of a field from the data source entity, the value of which will be used to retrieve the distance north or south of the equator measured in degrees for this dynamic marker marker.
 You can leave this setting empty if you want to use a city name to identify the marker location (the Address field setting).